Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Condensation and confinement

-In a similar way, some of the $E$-valued loops are condensed.
+Some of the $E$-valued loops are also condensed.
 This is because some of the membrane operators that produce them are equivalent (when acting on the ground state) to an electric ribbon operator acting around the boundary of that membrane.
 The membrane operators for the $E$-valued loops measure the surface element of the membrane that they are placed on.
 However, in the ground state the group element $e_m$ assigned to a surface $m$ is related to the path around the boundary of the surface (labelled by $g(\text{boundary})$) by $\partial(e_m)g(\text{boundary})=1_G$, due to the plaquette terms.
 This suggests that we can measure the surface element just by examining the boundary, but because this expression involves only $\partial(e_m)$, this correspondence between the surface and boundary does not fully fix the value $e_m$.
 The surface element can be split into a part that describes the image under $\partial$ of that element and a part in the kernel of $\partial$, with the former part fixed by the boundary label.
-This means that the image under $\partial$ of the surface element can be measured by looking at the boundary of the surface, but not the part in the kernel.
-Therefore, if a membrane operator is only sensitive to the former part of the surface element, and not to the part in the kernel, then it is equivalent to an operator that simply measures the boundary path element (i.e. an electric ribbon operator applied around the boundary).
-In this case, the corresponding loop excitation can be produced by an operator that only acts near the loop itself, indicating that the loop cannot carry non-trivial loop topological charge and is condensed.
-We can be more precise about this notion of sensitivity to the kernel by using the irrep basis for the membrane operators.
-Recall from Section \ref{Section_E_Valued_Loops_1} that the $E$-valued loops are labelled by irreps of $E$, as seen in Equation \ref{E_membrane_definition}.
-We can construct an irrep of the kernel of $\partial$ (which is a subgroup of $E$) by restricting the irrep of $E$ to the kernel.
-This results in a (generally reducible) representation of ker($\partial$), which will branch to several copies of one of the irreps of the kernel.
-The reason that the representation only branches to copies of one of the irreps of the kernel, rather than branching to multiple distinct irreps, is that the kernel is always central in $E$ due to the second Peiffer condition, Equation \ref{P2}, so Schur's Lemma applies (meaning that the matrix representation of any group element in the kernel must be a scalar multiple of the identity).
-If this resulting irrep is trivial then the excitation is condensed, while if the irrep is non-trivial then the excitation is not condensed.
-More concisely, for an excitation produced by a membrane operator labelled by an irrep $\mu$ of $E$, if the matrix representation satisfies $D^{\mu}(e_K)=\mathbf{1}$ for all $e_K$ in the kernel then the excitation is condensed.
+Therefore, if a membrane operator is only sensitive to the former part of the surface element, and not to the part in the kernel, then it is equivalent to an operator that simply measures the boundary path element.
+In this case, the corresponding loop excitation can be produced by an electric ribbon operator that only acts near the loop itself, indicating that the loop cannot carry non-trivial loop topological charge and is condensed.